 Ger neral Action

 Lead Department or Agency Expected timeline (short, mid, long, on- going) Policy, Ordinance, or other Legislation Study or Plan Interagency coordination Development Review Ongoing Public Education & Outreach

 OOTM and Monroe County short Х Х

 CFRD and ESD on-going Х Х

 HAND and ESD short Х Х Х

-HAND and ESD mid х Х
+HAND and ESD mid Х Х

 ESD, PW, and P+T short Х Х

 ESD, PW, and P+T on-going х Х Х Х

 HAND and IU short Х Х

-P+T and HAND short х х Х Х х
+P+T and HAND short х Х Х Х Х

 P+T and HAND mid х Х Х Х

-CFRD, ESD, and PW on-going Х
+CFRD, ESD, and PW on-going х

-Chapter 3: Environment
+Cha pter 3: Environment Unu U .

-Chapter 3: Environment DRAFT Program: Energy Create an energy efficiency program aimed at cost-effective, energy-saving strategies for residential households.
+Program: Energy Create an energy efficiency program aimed at cost-effective, energy-saving strategies for residential households.
 Improve the information available to renters and homeowners to encourage increased energy efficiency.
 Assess incentive programs that encourage greater energy efficiency and the use of renewable energy sources (solar, geothermal, biomass, etc.) in new developments.
 Assess solar programs that enable lower-income households to utilize solar energy.
 Built Environment Develop a City-wide Green Infrastructure Plan.
 Encourage adaptive reuse and rehabilitation as a viable option to demolition of existing facilities.
 Develop strategies and incentives that ensure new development is sustainable and adaptable to the changing needs of market forces.
 Water Increase the use of modern best practices for water quality and quantity control.
-Work with the Army Corps of Engineers and regional partners to prolong the life of Lake Monroe and improve water quality coming from the lake.
+Work with regional, state, and federal governments to prolong the life of Lake Monroe and improve water quality coming from the lake.
 Create and implement a plan to reduce water leakage in the City of Bloomington Utilities infrastructure.
 Prevent sanitary sewer overflows to ensure compliance with applicable state and federal requirements and to avoid pollution of surface or ground water.
 Utilize Low Impact Development measures such as rainwater harvesting and storm runoff infiltration, when feasible, as mitigation strategies for stormwater discharge.
 Assess karst features and regulations to protect sinkholes and other karst features.
-Simplify floodplain regulations without making them less protective.
+Simplify floodplain regulations without making them less restrictive.
 Develop an assistance and education program for private property owners to install raingardens.
 Incorporate a stream classification system into the UDO to use in waterway and riparian buffer protection and enhancement.
 Urban Ecology Develop a method to manage appropriately the population growth of urban wildlife.
 Create an action plan to evaluate and prioritize strategies that reduce or eliminate invasive plants and animals.
 Assess rules and regulations that restrict the planting of invasive plant species and curtail the dumping of aquarium plants in any waterways.
 Measure baseline tree canopy coverage and explore options to expand baseline coverage.
 Amend existing tree protection rules to better protect existing trees during construction.
 Encourage the creation of small, neighborhood-scaled "pocket parks."